 I shared that I was nervous speaking in Boston at the Harvard conference, but what I didn’t fully share is I actually kind of enjoy the nerves.
 I don’t know if it is competition, growing up with brothers, or that I just like a good ol’ challenge, but when I am nervous it means I am doing something outside of my comfort zone.
-I am someone that pushes myself outside of my comfort zone because, on that brink is when I truly feel alive!
+I am someone who pushes myself outside of my comfort zone because on the brink is when I truly feel alive!
 Is that weird?
 Possibly.
-I think we are actually wired to avoid feeling this way and we do everything in our power steer clear of nerves.
-We are creatures of nature and habit, but I want to challenge you to think about something that you can do in your life as a challenge to better your life and grow.
+I think we are actually wired to avoid feeling this way and we do everything in our power to steer clear of nerves.
+We are creatures of nature and habit, but I want to challenge you to think about something you can do in your life as a challenge to better and grow yourself.

 - You might not know that our company, www.STARTplanner.com, was a bootstrapped startup.
 What does that mean?
-We took on no seed money or investor to launch our product.
+We did not take on any seed money or investor to launch our product.
 We own 100% of our company.
-We also own 100% of the risk.
-As I sat with CEO’s of other companies, I realized that was a rare thing at this conference.
+We also own 100% of the risk, too.
+As I sat with CEO’s from other companies, I realized that was a rare thing at this conference–to own 100% of one’s company.
 I left pumped and so proud of what we have done in our 2.5 years.

 Here are some pictures from speaking at the Harvard Women in Business.